UMD-INST377/Group-Project-Base/README.md

-# This is your readme
+# Project-pgcounty-spending
+# Read me

 You are required to fill it in with documentation similar to that found in the Sequelize example for the course as part of your final project.

 ### How to use Markdown